 - Do you qualify for any mortgage programs?
 There are so many mortgage programs out there that can help to make buying a home more affordable.
 Check out the programs available in your state to see if any of them can help you.
 Don’t forget about the national programs too, such as FHA, VA and USDA loans.

 - What’s your financial situation?
 Each lender has its own set of requirements to approve you for a mortgage.
 This includes your credit score, your income, your employment history and your debt-to-income ratio.
 You’ll want to have all of your necessary documents together to present an accurate picture of your financial situation to your lender.
+Plus, will you have money left over and have the capacity to easily make those payments?
+Think about what it would be like if the economy took a nosedive and you were still making that payment.
+Would it still be comfortable?
+Could you save or invest money you have left over, or would the payment on a 15-year loan be prohibitive?

 - How much will it cost to buy your home?
 There are certain things you’ll want to have in your home and it’s time to decide what to prioritize.
 Think about things like how many bedrooms and bathrooms you need, and how big you want your yard to be.
 You should also think about whether you want to buy a home to renovate or if you want it to be move-in ready.
 All of these considerations affect your budget and how much you can afford to pay each month.